Overture Center for the Arts: 2019 Miss Saigon controversy

+In 2014, the Overture Center launched its Racial Equity Initiative following the release of the Race to Equity Report, which highlighted significant racial disparities in Dane County.
+As part of this initiative, Ed Holmes was hired as the center's first director of diversity and inclusion in 2016, aiming to address racial inequities in the community through the arts.

+In April 2019, the Overture Center scheduled a production of Miss Saigon, sparking controversy within the Asian American community.
+Critics, including scholar Timothy Yu, argued that the musical perpetuated harmful stereotypes of Asian women, depicting them as either hypersexualized figures or passive victims.
+In response to public outcry, the Overture Center organized a panel discussion titled "Asian American Perspectives on Miss Saigon," which sought to explore the portrayal of Asian Americans in media.
+However, the event faced multiple changes, including the replacement of a key panelist and the removal of critical materials, leading to further tensions.
+Sandra Gajic, president of the Overture Center, argued that the tone was "adversarial... blaming Overture and me personally for having Miss Saigon in our season put us in an unfair position."
+She continued: "Vietnamese, Asians — many of them love the show."

+On the morning of the planned event, the panel was delayed indefinitely by the Overture Center, citing concerns over its tone and potential conflict.
+In protest, the Asian American panelists held a teach-in outside the venue.
+The cancellation and the handling of the event led to public apologies from Gajic, who acknowledged the mistakes and vowed to reassess the center's approach to programming and dialogue in the future.

+The controversy continued to unfold when Edgewood College canceled a planned trip to the Miss Saigon production, citing the show's portrayal of the Vietnam War and its reinforcement of negative stereotypes.

 Venues

-Overture Hall

 The 2,251-seat Overture Hall is the cultural center's largest theater.
 Consisting of four levels of seats, it has a striking architectural style and was designed for acoustics (no center aisle).
 The balconies have "continental-style" seating arrangements, where aisles other than those on the sides of seat rows are omitted in order to provide greater seat size and acoustics.
 It houses the Pleasant Rowland Concert Organ, a large, custom-built organ, by the German organ builder Orgelbau Klais.
 This theater hosts the Madison Symphony Orchestra, Madison Opera, and Madison Ballet.

-Capitol Theater

 During Overture construction, the Oscar Mayer Theater (originally the 1928 Capitol Theater and movie palace) was restored, downsized, and re-christened the Capitol Theater.
 The theater's inaugural performance, Wisconsin Chamber Orchestra, upon reopening took place in November 2005.
-The theater seats up to 1098 people on the main floor and balcony.
+The theater seats up to 1089 people on the main floor and balcony.
 The theater features an organ built by Oshkosh's Barton Organ Company.
 Resident companies include the Wisconsin Chamber Orchestra and CTM Madison Family Theatre, including regular performances from traveling shows and concerts.